JacquesLucke/blender_vscode/README.md

 The first time you open a new Blender build like this can take a few seconds longer than usual because some Python libraries are installed automatically.
 For that it is important that you have an internet connection.

-Once Blender is started, you can use the Addon in Blender.
+Once Blender is started, you can use the addon in Blender.
-Debugging should work now.
+Debugging with the VS Code debugger frontend should work now like for any other Python script.
+You can set breakpoints by placing the red dot next to the line number in VS Code and the debugger will hit it while using the extension inside Blender.

 ### Extension support